2Michaels360 Central Park W., nr. 96th St., Ste. 16H; 212-662-5358; 2michaelsdesign.com

 BNO Design75 Spring St., nr.
 Crosby St., sixth fl.; 212-343-9709; bnodesign.com

 Benjamin Noriega-Ortiz’s art pieces are as likely to come from eBay as from a tony antiques shop.
-He pulls together beads and Biedermeier, curves and crisp edges via clever color choices and a bit of humor.
+He pulls together beads and Biedermeier, curves and crisp edges with clever color choices and some humor.

 Brian J. McCarthy140 West 57th St., nr.
 Seventh Ave., Ste.
 5B; 212-308-7600; bjminc.com

-Look to McCarthy for a fresh take on colored walls, classical structures, and prints.
-He has an eye for both modern and vintage accessories, such as outfitting a dining room with a custom palm-wood table with gilt details, circa-1930 chairs from Leleu Paris, and silver vintage Christofle flatware and candlesticks.
+Look to McCarthy for a fresh take on colored walls, textural finishes, and classical structures.
+Unafraid to mix eighteenth- and twentieth-century accessories, he once outfitted a dining room with a gilt-detailed, custom palm-wood table; thirties chairs from Leleu Paris; and silver vintage Christofle flatware.

 Bruce T. Bananto130 Barrow St., nr.
 Washington St., Ste.
 309; 212-748-9022; bananto.com

 Light practically bounces around a Bananto-designed apartment, reflecting from tin ceiling to polished floor.
-“My color palette is generally neutral”—white walls, creamy Bolon carpets—“with a spare use of objectified color,” he says.
+He favors white walls and creamy Bolon carpets.

-Whether you want country comfort—like her own Connecticut living room—or formal Georgian elegance, this legendary decorator can make it happen.
+Whether you want country comfort—like her own Connecticut living room—or formal Georgian elegance, this legendary decorator can make it happen with unparalleled good taste.

 Campion Platt152 Madison Ave., nr.
 32nd St., Ste.
 900; 212-779-3835; campionplatt.com